Worship with us 11am Sunday Service, Adult Bible Study 9:30 am

-Bible Studies begin at 9:30 am and Worship Service at 11 am
+Adult Bible Study begin 9:30 am Worship Service 11 am

 The early church met together and "continued steadfastly in the apostles' doctrine and fellowship and in breaking of bread, and in prayers"